-This service includes deeper sequencing, de novo assembly and functional annotation of up to 384 SAGs for which compatible Illumina libraries have already been produced by a single service S-211 or S-212.
+This service includes deeper sequencing, de novo assembly, functional annotation and QC of up to 384 SAGs for which compatible Illumina libraries have already been produced by a single service S-211, S-212 or S-216.
 The total number of new, 2×100 bp reads produced by this service is ~1.1 billion and is distributed relatively evenly among the selected SAGs.
-Prior to de novo assembly, new reads are combined with reads from prior, S-211 or S-212 services.
 More reads per SAG usually results in better genome recovery, but this relationship is not linear (Figure 3).
 Per customer's request, SCGC can generate lists of SAGs that meet S-213 eligibility criteria and are either randomized or prioritize SAGs with lowest WGA Cp values - indicators of the potential for high genome recovery (Figure 2).
 Please note that, due to potential liquid handling inconsistencies, some SAGs may receive unexpectedly low numbers of sequence reads.
-Due to its highthroughput, low-cost nature, service S-213 does not include free re-sequencing of such SAGs, unless the number of affected SAGs exceeds 10% of all sequenced SAGs.
+Due to its high-throughput, low-cost nature, service S-213 does not include free re-sequencing of such SAGs, unless the number of affected SAGs exceeds 10% of all sequenced SAGs.